Tips for Docking a Personal Watercraft

 Approach at a shallow angle to reduce the chances of hitting the dock head on.
 Doing so also gives you a chance to steer away from the dock if you decide to bail out of the maneuver.
 Throttle back to idle as you near the dock, and shift in and out of neutral to further reduce your speed.
 If your PWC has reverse, shift between forward, idle and reverse for even greater control of your approach speed.
 Reduce the angle of attack as you approach the dock, and attempt to come in parallel to it.

 Docking successfully a couple of times at a quiet dock with no traffic might make you feel like you’ve mastered the technique.
-However, docking at a busy marina brings plenty of distractions and obstacles for you to contend with.
+However, docking at a busy marina brings plenty of distractions and obstacles for you to deal with.
 Make sure you’ve got your docking technique down before you advance to the next level.

 Docking a PWC at a Marina